JJSlabbert/iTilt-digital-hydrometer/README.md

 2 Boards must also be low on power consumption during operation and deep sleep.

 3 Board must have a strong WiFi signal.
+The sparkfun thing failed this criteria.
+The antena must be located near the lid of the PET tube.

 The ESP32-E DF Robot looks like the best current board.